davidhirtz/yii2-shopify/README.md

 `davidhirtz\yii2\shopify\Module`.
 They can be found under `API credentials` in your private app settings in the Shopify admin.

-    shopifyApiKey                   API key (API key and secret key) shopifyApiSecret                API secret (API key and secret key) shopifyAccessToken              Admin API access token (IMPORTANT: Can only be accessed once!) shopDomain                      Your shop URL (example: YOUR_NAME.myshopify.com)
+    shopifyShopName                 The shopify name of your shop (https://NAME.myshopify.com/) shopifyShopDomain               Your optional custom shop URL
-    shopifyStorefrontAccessToken    Storefront access token
+    shopifyApiKey                   API key (API key and secret key) shopifyApiSecret                API secret (API key and secret key) shopifyAccessToken              Admin API access token (IMPORTANT: Can only be accessed once!) shopifyStorefrontAccessToken    Storefront access token

 ### Webhooks

-After the configuration is completed, go to `Products` > `Webhooks` (the user permission `Manage Shopify webhooks` is required) and click on `Setup Webhooks` to register the necessary webhooks which sync the Shopify admin with the website.
+After the configuration is completed, go to `Products` > `Webhooks` (the user permission `Manage Shopify webhooks` is required) and click on `Install Webhooks` to register the necessary webhooks which sync the Shopify admin with the website.

 ### Products